 Present your rough vision to your team prior to scheduling a meeting to collaborate on perfecting it.
 By doing so, you give your team time to mull over your vision, formulate questions, develop alternative ideas, and prepare for the time together dedicated to developing a shared vision.
-Send any materials out prior to the meeting along with a memo that establishes the expectations for preparations and collaboration during the meeting.
+Send any materials out prior to the meeting along with a memo that establishes the expectations for preparations and collaboration among employees during the meeting.

 - Consider using a facilitator